rlee0525/TechnicalConceptsForInterviews/SystemDesignInterviewExamples.md

 2) IDs should ideally be 64 bits (for smaller indexes, and better storage in systems like Redis)

 3) The system should introduce as few new ‘moving parts’ as possible — a large part of how we’ve been able to scale Instagram with very few engineers is by choosing simple, easy-to-understand solutions that we trust.

+**Storing Images (CDN)**
+- Storing the images in an Amazon S3 bucket and retrieving from Amazon's server instead of your own.
+You keep the images text details on your server including its url path to its location in the S3 cloud server.